-It shall be composed of a minimum of three and a maximum of five directors appointed by the Board of Directors upon a proposal of the Appointments Committee, from among the non-executive directors.
+It must be composed of a minimum of three and a maximum of five directors appointed by the Board of Directors upon a proposal of the Appointments Committee, from among the non-executive directors.
 A majority of its members must be classified as independent.
-The Board of Directors is to appoint the chair from among the independent directors.

-The Board of Directors shall endeavour to ensure that the members of the Remuneration Committee have such expertise, qualifications and experience as are required by the duties they are called upon to perform, and particularly regarding corporate governance, policy design and remuneration plans for directors and senior management.
+The Board of Directors must endeavour to ensure that the members of the Remuneration Committee have such expertise, qualifications and experience as are required by the duties they are called upon to perform, and particularly regarding corporate governance, policy design and remuneration plans for directors and senior management.

-Its members shall be appointed for a maximum term of four years and may be re-elected on one or more occasions for terms of the same maximum length.
+Its members are appointed for a maximum term of four years and may be re-elected on one or more occasions for terms of the same maximum length.

 The Board of Directors shall appoint a chair of the Remuneration Committee from among the independent directors forming part thereof, who must be a director with sufficient capacity and availability to provide greater dedication to the committee than the rest of the members thereof.
 It shall also appoint its secretary, who need not be a director.
+As with the other consultative committees, the secretary is a prestigious outside lawyer, which ensures the secretary's independence of judgement and enriches the debate and exchange of views at the meetings.

-A valid quorum shall be established with the attendance at the meeting, in person or by proxy, of a majority of its members, and resolutions shall be adopted by an absolute majority of votes of the members present at the meeting in person or by proxy.
+A valid quorum is established with the attendance at the meeting, in person or by proxy, of a majority of its members, and resolutions are adopted by an absolute majority of votes of the members present at the meeting in person or by proxy.
+During financial year 2023, it held a total of 10 meetings (including the application on one occasion of the procedure for adopting resolutions in writing without a meeting) and all of them were attended by 100% of its members and, where appropriate, by senior management of the Company and/or external advisors.